Tetzlaff Accelerated Learning Academy

 - English - The ability to think, read, and write clearly and effectively lies at the heart of every Pre-AP® English course at Tetzlaff and extends throughout the curriculum.

-- Science - Our science curriculum seeks to give students a firm foundation in science, as well as an understanding of the interrelationships among the different branches of science as we progress towards Next Generation Science Standards.
+- Science - Our science curriculum seeks to give students a firm foundation in science, as well as an understanding of the interrelationships among the different branches of science as we continue to follow the Next Generation Science Standards.

 - History - History courses at Tetzlaff strive to build an understanding and an appreciation for civilizations of the past and present.

 - Electives - One of the school’s foremost curricular objectives is a balanced program in which the arts play a significant and well-integrated role.
-Mainstays of our elective program include Spanish, Television Broadcasting, Chorus, Beginning Dance and Introduction to Forensics, and in 2015-2016, we added Project Lead the Way (Engineering) rounding out our STEAM (Science, Technology, Engineering, Arts, and Mathematics) classes.
+Mainstays of our elective program include Spanish, Television Broadcasting, Chorus, Beginning Dance and we offer Project Lead the Way (Engineering) rounding out our STEAM (Science, Technology, Engineering, Arts, and Mathematics) classes.
+Tetzlaff is the first middle school to offer the CTE course, Introduction to Sports Medicine to our 8th grade students.
+This course directly aligns with our high school’s medical pathways and prepares students who are interested in pursuing a career in the medical field.

 - Band - is a large piece of our elective program with an Award winning Marching Band, Color Guard, and Drum Major components.